-Government authorities in Brazil, including the Administrative Council for Economic Protection ("CADE"), and the São Paulo Public Prosecutor's office, are investigating allegations of cartel activity relating to the public procurement of railway equipment and the construction and maintenance of railway lines in São Paulo and other areas.
+On March 20, 2014, Bombardier Transportation Brasil Ltda ("BT Brazil"), a wholly owned subsidiary of the Corporation, received notice that it was among the 18 companies and over 100 individuals named in administrative proceedings initiated by governmental authorities in Brazil, including the Administrative Council for Economic Protection ("CADE"), and the São Paulo Public Prosecutor's office, following previously disclosed investigations carried on by such governmental authorities with respect to allegations of cartel activity in the public procurement of railway equipment and the construction and maintenance of railway lines in São Paulo and other areas.

-On July 4, 2013, the General Superintendents of CADE conducted inspections at the headquarters of 13 companies located in Brasilia and São Paulo, including Bombardier Transportation Brasil Ltda, a wholly owned subsidiary of the Corporation.
-The investigation is still at a preliminary stage.
-Companies found to have engaged in unlawful cartel conduct are subject to administrative fines, state actions for repayment of overcharges and potentially disbarment for a certain period.
-The Corporation is cooperating with these investigations and intends to defend itself vigorously.
+Companies found to have engaged in unlawful cartel conduct are subject to administrative fines, state actions for repayment of overcharges and potentially disqualification for a certain period.
+The Corporation and BT Brazil continue to cooperate with investigations relating to the administrative proceedings and intend to defend themselves vigorously.